Gokulkumar4000/civicReport/replit.md

 - `post.html` - Create new incident post page with image upload and tagging
 - `profile.html` - User profile page with personal details and saved posts
 - `report.html` - Reports dashboard with status tracking and filtering
-- `server.py` - Python HTTP server for serving static files
+- `server.js` - Node.js Express server for serving static files on port 5000
-- `.replit` - Replit configuration file
+- `package.json` - Node.js dependencies and scripts

 ## Recent Changes
-- **2025-09-24**: Initial setup in Replit environment
+- **2025-09-24**: Successfully imported from GitHub and configured for Replit environment
+  - Switched from Python to Node.js/Express server for better JavaScript workflow
+  - Fixed Tailwind CSS loading issue by moving configuration before CDN script
-  - Configured Python HTTP server to serve static HTML files on port 5000
+  - Configured Express server to serve static HTML files on port 5000
   - Set up workflow for automatic server management
   - Configured deployment settings for production use
   - Added cache control headers to prevent caching issues in Replit proxy environment

+## User Preferences
+- Prefers JavaScript over Python for development
+- Wants to keep as static pages for now, planning to use Firebase as backend in the future
+- Focus on seeing the UI working properly with Tailwind CSS styling

-## Architecture
+## Project Architecture
 - **Frontend**: Static HTML with Tailwind CSS for styling and responsive design
-- **Server**: Python HTTP server with cache control headers for Replit compatibility
+- **Server**: Node.js Express server with cache control headers for Replit compatibility
 - **Styling**: Tailwind CSS CDN with custom color scheme and dark mode support
 - **Icons**: Google Material Symbols for consistent iconography

+## Technical Configuration
+- Server runs on port 5000 (required for Replit)
+- Express serves static files from root directory
+- Cache control headers prevent proxy caching issues
+- Tailwind CSS configuration includes custom primary color (#1193d4)
+- Deployment configured for autoscale target

 ## Features
 - Responsive mobile-first design